 Line 1 is the oldest Metro line in Oslo.
 It is also the Metro line that takes you to the most interesting attractions such as Holmenkollen or even Frognerseteren.
 You can read all about Holmenkollen in our article here.

-If you want to see the nature when visiting Oslo.
-We recommend to take Line 1 all the way to Frognerseteren.
+If you want to see nature when visiting Oslo.
+We recommend taking Line 1 all the way to Frognerseteren.
 Then you can walk down to Sognsvann.
 Be sure to take with you a map or use Maps service on your phone.
 You can also take Line 5 to Sognsvann, which is a beautiful lake.
 You can either sit near it or take a walk around it.

 Line 12 takes you to Vigelandsparken.
 You can take it from Aker Brygge or Jernbanetorget.
 Taking this tram line all the way to this park takes time.
 But you can shorten it a lot.

 You can reach Vigelandsparken within 15 minutes if you take one of the metro lines to Majorstuen and then the tram to the Vigelandsparken station.
-From Majorstuen you can also take the Bus Line 20.
+From Majorstuen you can also take Bus Line 20.